Alicepinch/everything-vegan/README.md

 Font's I have chosen for this project are 'Bungee Shade', 'Bungee' and 'Roboto'.
 The reason I have chosen these fonts is because I wanted the design of 'Eating Vegan' to be eye catching and I found the Bungee font's stood out from any others.
 Bungee Shade will be used for all page headings.
 Bungee for all subheadings and Roboto will be used for all links, p elements and buttons.

-#### Colour Scheme

-The main colour's chosen for the website are black and white.
-As users are able to upload their own photos for the recipes I wanted to insure there wouldn't be any major contrasts in colours therefore opted for black and white.
-For links and the hover colour for the Navigation bar I chose a green colour.
-This was due to wanting to include the colour that is mostly associted with veganism but not overusing it on the website.
-For links and buttons throughout a grey colour has been used as this complimented the black and white well.
-Lastly, for flash messages on the login, register and update user pages a red colour has been used so that the messages stand out to the customer.
-Below is the colour palette used:

 ![Colour Palette](/docs/eating-vegan-colour-palette.jpg)

 </p>